Star Wars is just one of those perfect examples of classic storytelling.

 A while back, I took a stab at outlining the storytelling elements.

-So I wanted to also apply them to an actual story, to see how (or if) they would actually work.
+But I also wanted to apply these classical elements to an actual story, to see how they would work.
 The choice of a great story was a no-brainer:

 I was born in 1979, so Star Wars was an important part of my upbringing.
 Younger readers might apply these elements to Lord of the Rings, Game of Thrones, Harry Potter or, I don’t know — The Twilight Saga?